-Use this connector to attach a USB-compatible device, such as a USB keyboard, mouse, storage drive, or printer.

-This USB 3.1 connector Gen 1 supports the smart power on feature.
+Connect USB-compatible devices, such as a USB keyboard, a USB mouse, a USB storage device, or a USB printer.
+This connector supports the smart power on feature.
 When you connect a supported keyboard to this connector, you can turn on the computer or wake it up from hibernation mode by pressing Alt+P on the keyboard.
 You can enable or disable the smart power on feature from the Setup Utility program.